TOP

 Azraq Fort

 Azraq Fort, Jordan is one of the most attractive tourist destinations in the land.
-Jordan is a much visited tourist spot.
-It is famous through out the world for its rock-cut architecture.
+Jordan is a much-visited tourist spot.
+It is famous throughout the world for its rock-cut architecture.
 It has also earned the distinction of being one of the wonders of the world.
 It has been declared so by the.
-UNESCO has listed it as one
+UNESCO has listed it as one of the